Cassia Tree – Beauty and Healing Power of the Indian Laburnum

 Common Cold

-The root of the tree is useful in common cold.
-In the case of running nose, smoke from the burning root can be inhaled.
-It encourages a copious nasal discharge and provides relief.
+The root of the cassia tree is beneficial in treating common colds.
+In cases of a runny nose, the smoke from the burning root may be inhaled to induce nasal discharge and relieve congestion.

 Fevers

-The root of the tree is a tonic and useful in reducing fever.
-An alcoholic extract of the root bark is used for black water fever.
+The root acts as a tonic and helps reduce fever.
+An alcoholic extract of the root bark is specifically used to treat black water fever.

 Intestinal Disorders

-For children suffering from flatulence, the cassia pulp can be applied around the navel to ensure evacuation.
-Mixed with linseed or almond oil, it can be massaged on the stomach for easing the bowel movements.
+For children suffering from flatulence, cassia pulp can be applied around the navel to encourage evacuation.
+When mixed with linseed or almond oil, it can be gently massaged onto the stomach to ease bowel movements.

-The pulp of cassia is very useful in ageusia or loss of sense of taste due to excessive use of opium or cocaine.
-About 24 grams of the pulp is mixed with a quarter liter of hot milk and used as a mouthwash to treat this syndrome.
+The pulp is very helpful in treating ageusia, or loss of taste, especially due to excessive use of opium or cocaine.
+A mixture of 24 grams of pulp with a quarter liter of hot milk can be used as a mouthwash.

 Skin Disorders